Petition to the European Parliament RSS

 Within the European Commission, the Secretary-General is responsible for coordination with the European Parliament, and each Directorate-General deals with the substance of the complaint by preparing the draft contribution for the European Commission.

-The Directorate-General JUSTICE, in particular, deals with complaints related to Fundamental Rights, EU citizenship aspects, etc.
+The Directorate-General Justice and Consumers, in particular, deals with complaints related to Fundamental Rights, EU citizenship aspects, etc.

 Where there is a special case requiring individual treatment, the European Commission may contact the appropriate authorities, including the permanent representative of the EU country concerned.
 This often settles the matter.